for-giobbe/BASE/tutorial_3.md

 ---

-This tutorial is rather similar to the previous one, with a big exception: we are going to implement in our analyses non-ubiquitous gene OGs - _i.e._ OGs where some of the species considered are lacking).
+This tutorial is rather similar to the previous one, with a big exception: we are going to implement in our analyses **non-ubiquitous gene OGs** - _i.e._ OGs where some of the species considered are lacking.
-What's need to carry out this analysis is a) a folder of aligned OGs b) a species tree c) two codeml .ctl files to set up the analysis.
-Here is the
-[folder](https://github.com/for-giobbe/BASE/tree/master/example/_partials_OGs) with the toy-dastaset; if you type ``` grep -c ">" *``` you can see how each fasta-formatted file has a different number of genes in it, yet never exceeding the total number of tips of our species tree.
+What's need to carry out this analysis is a folder of aligned OGs, a species tree and two codeml .ctl files.
+Here is the [folder](https://github.com/for-giobbe/BASE/tree/master/example/_partials_OGs) with a toy-dastaset which includes non-ubiquitous genes OGs; if you type ``` grep -c ">" *``` you can see how each fasta-formatted file has a different number of genes in it, yet never exceeding the total number of tips of our species tree.
 Consider that too small OGs (<3 OTUs) won't be processed by BASE, so you can exclude them before the analysis or make BASE discard them.

 ---

-To execute analysis levereaging also non ubiquitous genes clusters we need to specify the ```-d``` flag; I have also included ```-v``` so that BASE will prduce a verbose output and won't erase its temporary folder and files.
+To execute analysis levereaging also non ubiquitous genes clusters we need to specify the ```-d``` flag; we can also include ```-v``` so that BASE will prduce a verbose output and won't erase its temporary folder and files.
 Here's the line:

 ```sh BASE.1.9.sh --analyze -i complete_OGs/ -o complete_OGs_analyze -t sp.tre -ma m0.ctl -mb m1.ctl -c 4 -d -v```